Freedom with responsibility

 Bonfires in forests and cultivated land are forbidden from 15 April to 15 September, but are permitted in places where a fire hazard is unlikely, such as by the water.
 If you make a fire by the ocean, avoid setting a fire right on a rocks, causing the mountain to crack.
 Be careful with trees when you are finding wood for the fire, use dry sticks.
 Never leave a bonfire until you are certain that it is completely extinguished.
 Remember to clean up after yourself before you leave.

 In uncultivated land, you can travel freely on foot and on skis, or you can ride or cycle on paths and roads.
 You can also paddle, row and use sail boats.
 You can pick berries, mushrooms, flowers and the roots of wild herbs.
-Familiarise yourself with conservation rules if you are in a nature conservation area, and do not pick endangered and protected plant species.
+Familiarise yourself with conservation rules if you are in a protected area, and do not pick endangered and protected plant species.

 You can fish saltwater fish all year, from a boat or on land, as long as it is for your own use.
 If you are fishing salmon, sea trout and sea char in rivers and watercourses, you must pay a fishing fee to the government and usually buy a fishing license from the property owner.